beacalvo/FMP/README.md

 # FMP

-This repository compiles the main code used to obtain the results from the master thesis "Identification of urinary metabQTLs in children".
+This repository compiles the main code used to obtain the results from the master thesis "Identification of urinary metabolite QTLs in children".

 ## The `runCMS` repository